 Only outsourcing and privatizing war-making to mercenaries and contractors (partly by using private "guards" and "security contractors" in combat roles, and partly by outsourcing non-combat support work to civilians, freeing a higher percentage of soldiers for combat) has enabled the military to continue the current wars in Iraq and Afghanistan this long, on this scale, without a draft.

-There has been no independent audit of compliance with draft registration since those by the General Accounting Office (GAO) in 1982.
+There has been no independent audit of compliance with draft registration since one by the General Accounting Office (GAO) in 1982, which resulted in a report entitled, with typical GAO understatement, "Failure Of Registrants To Report Address Changes Would Diminish Fairness Of Induction Processing".
 The most recent GAO report on Selective Service was in 2012, but it didn't attempt to investigate or verify compliance with registration.
-The GAO did, however, reiterate the belief of Selective Service System officials that at least 90% "complinace with registration is required for "fairness and equity" of a draft, but that registrations were received for only 69% of 18-year old men.
-In its last previous report on Selective service registration in 1996, the GAO had reported somewhat hgigher "compliance", but had noted the concern of the Selective Service System that compliance would be lower in time of war or national crisis.
+The GAO did, however, reiterate the belief of Selective Service System officials that at least 90% "compliance with registration is required for "fairness and equity" of a draft, while registrations were received for only 69% of 18-year old men.
+In its last previous report on Selective Service registration in 1996, the GAO had reported somewhat higher "compliance", but had noted the concern of the Selective Service System that compliance would be lower in time of war or national crisis.
 According to the GAO, "SSS officials stated that unless the mass registration program can achieve high levels of compliance (at least 90 percent of the targeted population), the fairness and equity of the ensuing draft could be called into question."

 The most recent Selective Service "test exercises" have been for activation of the Health Care Personnel Delivery System, not for a draft based on the current registrations of young men.
 But when the SSS has conducted "tests" of its ability to carry out a general draft, it has assumed that all the test induction notices that weren't returned by the Post Office were successfully delivered to the potential draftees.
 That's absurd: in many cases, mail is still delivered to an old address even if the addressee has moved.
 That's especially true if other people with the same last name still live there, as is likely to be the case for many young people who registered at their parents' address, but who have since moved out.